bakeever/Project-Titan/README.md

 ## Overview

-Project HAR (Hyperion Autonomous Rover) is an advanced autonomous rover designed and developed to demonstrate integrated engineering concepts, including mechatronics, software development, and system integration.
+Project Titan is an advanced autonomous rover designed and developed to demonstrate integrated engineering concepts, including mechatronics, software development, and system integration.
 This project is part of the ENGR 385 - Integration 2 course at Colorado Mesa University.
 It serves as a comprehensive exploration of practical engineering applications, combining modern hardware, software, and design methodologies to create a fully functional autonomous system.

 The rover utilizes two Arduino MEGA microcontrollers:
 - **Rover Control Unit:** Manages autonomous navigation, sensor integration, and decision-making.